 It is fair to say that an expensive, established PR company could be an enormously valuable asset, but there’s no guarantee that they’ll be able to do anything more for you than anybody else will, particularly if you feel you have a strong album, an interesting story to tell and a bunch of gigs in the diary.
 It could be that they have other acts as a priority and are just squeezing you into their schedule but not giving you much attention.
 This is quite common and can particularly be the case if their main bread & butter clients are established record labels or artists that they manage themselves.
 It could potentially cost you several thousand pounds to discover this for yourself, money which any musicians can ill-afford to squander.

 After reaching these conclusions the hard way, for my last few album projects I decided to take on UK promotional duties myself.
-The projects were the Snowy White Blues Project album In Our Time… Live, The Motives eponymous debut album and most recently The Boom Band album which is a campaign still in progress.
+The projects were the Snowy White Blues Project album In Our Time… Live, The Motives eponymous debut album and The Boom Band debut album.
 Some of the fruits of my labours can be seen on the Previous Campaigns page on this website.
 There are several more reviews of The Boom Band album still to come in, and a double page interview feature in the next issue of R2 Magazine which is out mid-July.
 With each of these campaigns my contact list has grown and I now feel that I am in a position to offer an efficient and cost-effective service.

 Contemporary blues and roots music comes in all shades and shapes – I am interested in all of them and have experience with most of them – from delicate, finger-picked country blues and Americana, to balls-out-in-yer-face-blues-rock!
 I believe that one of the challenges in contemporary blues and roots music is the seemingly impossible task of making it sound new and old at the same time!
 That is, making the music sound modern and relevant without changing what’s at it’s core.
 That said, there is always room for well-executed, traditional blues of perhaps the Chicago or Texas schools, or classic, timeless country melodies and harmonies.
 All these things have a place in the lexicon of contemporary blues & roots, and all will benefit from efficient promotion to relevant press and radio.